 When you were a kid, what did you want to be when you grew up?

 My children.
 Ya ya I know, typical answer.
 But hear me out.
 When I see my son’s love of learning, his inquisitive and creative nature, it reminds me that these feelings never have to stop.
 We don’t have to grow up, get a job and then just start living each day the same, there is always room to grow.
-When I see my daughter’s love of performing (she’s five but will turn anything into a stage), her feisty and adventurous nature, it reminds me the importance of stepping out of your comfort zone.
+When I see my daughter’s love of performing (she will turn anything into a stage), her feisty and adventurous nature, it reminds me the importance of stepping out of your comfort zone.
 That is truly where the magic happens.
 I would never want her sparkle to diminish, so why would I let mine dull?
 Kids can really teach us so much if we just take the time to listen.

 What is the one skill/talent that you have that you’re most proud of?

 Hands down it is making people laugh.
 Nothing makes me feel better.
 And I often feel like a semi-genius when I am totally on the ball with quick wit.
-I may not have aced Calculus in high school, but the neurotransmitters in my brain can often fire off jokes at lightening speed and that’s good enough for me.
-Plus, I know the word neurotransmitters and that has to count for something as well.
+I may not have aced Calculus in high school, but the neurotransmitters in my brain can often fire off jokes at lightning speed and that’s good enough for me.
+Plus, I know the word neurotransmitters and that has to count for something as well??

 What is your favourite thing to do each day?

-Taking my bra off.
+Take my bra off.
 End of story.

 What was the first candle you made?

 I started with a line of three: Mom Life, All the Coffee and Positive Vibes Only!
 And I made each candle, one at a time using the microwave!!!
 Crazy to think of that now!

 What is the meaning behind the name?